- Search for a Leaflet

 Capsules should be swallowed whole with a glass of water, or juice.
 Your child should not chew the tablets.

-To help give the medicine, you can open the capsule and sprinkle the contents into a teaspoonful of soft food such as yogurt, honey or jam.
+To help give the medicine, you can open the capsule and sprinkle the contents into a teaspoonful of soft food such as yogurt, mashed potato or jam.
 Make sure your child swallows it all straight away, without chewing.
-Your child should not eat any more food for at least half an hour.

 Liquid medicine: Measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.